 Now as an adult is where I’m really learning to be very practical, very prepared, and just so I can have a weekly meal plan and feed my family better than buying a lot of ready-made meals.

 I found a lot of shortcuts which I’m excited to share with you.

-I want to break this down in two phases.
-But the first thing I want to go back to what you said is now since the pandemic, many of us have had to find ourselves really were set up home a lot more.
+I want to break this down into two phases.
+But the first thing I want to go back to what you said is now since the pandemic, many of us have had to find ourselves really set up home a lot more.

 Some of the conveniences that we had before we’ve eliminated mostly many of us are also getting a lot of our groceries delivered.

-So there’s a lot less of the stopping in the market on the way home and buying a couple of ingredients.
+So there’s a lot less stopping in the market on the way home and buying a couple of ingredients.

-But something we’ve noticed globally is that people are buying foods for the week.
+But something we’ve noticed globally is that people are buying food for the week.

 The difficulty of doing that without a plan is that we are buying ingredients.

-And then now we have to think on what to do with these ingredients that we have or food ingredients that we have in our kitchens.
+And then now we have to think about what to do with these ingredients that we have or food ingredients that we have in our kitchens.